An equation is quadratic if and only if it can be written in the following form:

 \[ \frac{\Delta}{4} = k^2 - ac \]

-Since \( k = \frac{b}{2} \), we can rewrite:
+Since \( k = \displaystyle \frac{b}{2} \), we can rewrite:

 \[ \frac{\Delta}{4} = \left(\frac{b}{2}\right)^2 - ac \]

-This is exactly the definition of \( \Delta' \).
+which is exactly the definition of \( \Delta' \).

 Therefore, we can conclude that: